Brokerloop/ttlcache/README.md

 ### Methods

 #### `keys(): Iterator<K>`
 Returns an iterator over valid cache entry keys, from newest to oldest.
-Expired entries are evicted as they are iterated over.
+Expired entries are not evicted.

 #### `values(): Iterator<V>`
 Returns an iterator over valid cache entry values, from newest to oldest.
-Expired entries are evicted as they are iterated over.
+Expired entries are not evicted.

 #### `entries(): Iterator<{ key: K, val: V }>`
 Returns an iterator over valid cache entries, from newest to oldest.
-Expired entries are evicted as they are iterated over.
+Expired entries are not evicted.

 #### `has(key: K): boolean`
 Checks if `key` exists in the cache.
 Does not evict the entry if expired.